ShefaliL/Fetch_Data_Engineer_Exercise/Questions.md

- # Following are the answers to the questions below:
+ ## Following are the answers to the questions below:

-## How would you deploy this application in production?
+### How would you deploy this application in production?

 Solution :
 To deploy this application in production, we can containerize the application, source.py using Docker.
-By containerizing the application,we can ensure consistent and reliable deployment across different environments.
+By containerizing the application, we can ensure consistent and reliable deployment across different environments.
 The Docker container will encapsulate the application and its dependencies, making it easier to manage and deploy.
 Moreover, we can improve security and flexibility by setting the credentials for the PostgreSQL database and SQS queue through environment variables.
 This approach allows us to securely store sensitive information separate from the application code and easily configure them based on the deployment environment.
-By leveraging Docker and environment variables, we can streamline the deployment process and ensure smooth operation of our application in production.
+By leveraging Docker and environment variables, we can streamline the deployment process and ensure the smooth operation of our application in production.

-## What other components would you want to add to make this production ready?
+### What other components would you want to add to make this production ready?

 Solution:
 ChatGPT